threddyrex/web/README.md

 If you are looking for the list of comics you can find them here: [COMICS.md](COMICS.md)

-You can find me on the web in various places:
+You can also find me on the web in various places:

 * [Twitter](https://twitter.com/threddyrex) - this is the main place I hang out
+* [Instagram](https://www.instagram.com/threddyrex/) - I post the comics here
 * [Redbubble](https://www.redbubble.com/people/threddythetrex/?asc=u) - merch! (t-shirts and stickers)
 * [Etsy](https://www.etsy.com/shop/ThreddyRex) - more merch! (polo shirts and baseball caps)
 * [Giphy](https://giphy.com/threddyrex) - you can use my gifs in Outlook, Teams, Twitter, etc